 5.0 Nutrition Guidelines

-5.2 The nutrient content of all other foods and beverages sold or made available to students during the school day shall also be consistent with such standards.
+5.2 The nutrient content of all other foods and beverages sold to students during the school day shall also be consistent with such standards.
 Pursuant to federal regulations, the term “School Day” shall include the time from midnight and until thirty- minutes after classes have been dismissed for the day.

 6.0 Outside Food & Beverages